Level: Intermediate (Level 2)Awarding Body: WJEC EDUQAS

 Exam Board: WJEC Eduqas

 You will be required to study three components.
 Component 1 is exam assessed and worth 40% of your overall mark.
 Component 2 is exam assessed and worth 60% of your overall mark.
-Component 3 will be assessed by your teacher in class and is unweighted.
+Component 3 is the Spoken Language assessment and this will be evaluated by your teacher in class and is unweighted.

 - Component 1: 20th Century Literature Reading and Creative Prose Writing